madmurphy/libconfini/MAN.md

 The function `load_ini_path()` is a shortcut to the function `load_ini_file()` using a path instead of a `FILE` struct.

 The function `load_ini_file()` dynamically allocates at once the whole INI file into the heap, and the two structures `IniStatistics` and `IniDispatch` into the stack.
-All the members of the INI file are then dispatched to the listener `f_foreach()`.
+All the members of the INI file are then dispatched to the custom listener `f_foreach()`.
 Finally the allocated memory gets automatically freed.

 Because of this mechanism _it is very important that all the dispatched data be **immediately** copied by the user (when needed), and no pointers to the passed data be saved_: after the end of the functions `load_ini_file()` / `load_ini_path()` all the allocated data will be destroyed indeed.